Stills & Nash…Recent Interviews

 Besides the new deluxe album release, there’s a long lost film.

 This is the first film from director Cameron Crowe, who eventually gave us Almost Famous and Jerry Maguire.
 Heart Breakers Beach Party is not in the same league as those other two films, in fact it was only shown once on MTV at 2 A.M.!
 According to the film’s trailer, it was also rejected by HBO.
 The filming was done about the same time as the Long After Dark album, and includes the making of the video for “You Got Lucky”.
 The film looks a little raucous, and could be fun for Heartbreakers fans.
-There’s a limited run in theaters starting October 17th, 2024.
+There’s a limited run in theaters that started October 17th, 2024.
 No word yet on whether it’s being picked up by a streaming service.

 The release of the deluxe album and hardly-seen film are just the latest posthumous releases developed by the Tom Petty estate.
 Here are the albums that have been released since his passing.